 A stay at the western themed Best Western Ramkota managed to be one of my kids’ favorites for our entire road trip primarily due to the splash-tastic waterpark attached to the hotel.
 My young kiddos enjoyed exploring the pirate ship and water play toys, sliding down the boats, and splashing around the zero depth area.
 Older kids and adults seemed to enjoy taking a plunge down the huge water slides located a few stories high.

 Read kid friendly reviews of the Best Western Ramkota on Trekaroo.

 On the Road Again: Pit stops on the road to Wyoming

 Photo by: Flickr/clearlyambiguous

-If time allows the infamous town of Deadwood beckons with its rich Wild West history.
+If time allows, the infamous town of Deadwood beckons with its rich Wild West history.
 Take a quick detour to Mt.
-Moriah Cemetery and see the graves of Calamity Jane and “Wild Bill” Hickock.
+Moriah Cemetery and see the graves of Calamity Jane and “Wild Bill” Hicock.
 Head west for another worthwhile stop at Devil’s Tower National Monument, a flat top volcanic formation also known to some as a sacred place.
-Kendrick Park in Sheridan, Wyoming is a great place to stretch the legs and also grab an ice cream treat.
+Kendrick Park in Sheridan, Wyoming, is a great place to stretch the legs and also grab an ice cream treat.

 Photo Courtesy of Visit Billings

-Time didn’t allow us to explore the area fully, but had we had time we would have loved to explore the Pictograph Cave State Park with drawings that date back to more than 4500 years ago.
-Animals native and not native to the area call ZooMontana their home with a sensory garden attached.
+Time didn’t allow us to explore the area fully, but if we had time we would have loved to explore the Pictograph Cave State Park with drawings that date back to more than 4500 years ago.
+Animals native and not native to the area call ZooMontana their home.
 Miles of user-friendly trails are waiting to be explored from hiking to biking on Montana’s Trailhead.

 Find more things to do in Billings, Montana with the family.